 }

-- Visit lenacode.com to request access or review supported languages.
+- Visit lenacode.com to review supported languages and usage guidance.

 - Keep Result-first and pattern-matching idioms in mind when moving into Topaz—the translator preserves them when they exist in the source.